Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Some works of the Capitoline Museums| ©Richard Mortel

 During the day the temperatures are high and sticky, but fortunately you will find many fountains scattered throughout the streets and squares of Rome where you can cool off and refill your water bottle.
 I also recommend you take advantage of the high temperatures to, for example, visit the best works of art in the Capitoline Museums to escape the heat.
-At night, the oppressive heat drops but sometimes it is still difficult to fall asleep so before going to bed, take a walk around the Trastevere neighborhood at night, one of the liveliest at this time of the year.
+At night, the oppressive heat drops but sometimes it is still difficult to fall asleep so before going to bed, take a walk in the Trastevere neighborhood at night, one of the liveliest at this time of the year.

-This time of year is dry and there are very few rainy days, so bad weather won't spoil your outdoor plans.
+This time of the year is dry and there are very few rainy days, so bad weather will not spoil your outdoor plans.
 The days are quite long and it doesn't get dark until after 9 PM, which is ideal for getting the most out of your sightseeing while tasting one of the best ice creams in Rome.
 It's the best time to go out and have fun!

-Although it is hot, summer is a fabulous time to enjoy open-air concerts and markets, summer cinemas, riverside food stalls, a drink in the evening breeze and fireworks.
+Even though it is hot, summer is a fabulous time to enjoy open-air concerts and markets, summer cinemas, riverside food stalls, a drink in the evening breeze and fireworks.

 As for the availability of hotels during this season is lower, so if you want to visit Rome in summer, my advice is to book your accommodation in advance to get better prices as these skyrocket.